Chen2908/n-puzzle-solver-MMf2f/README.md

 ##  :mag_right: Research hypothesis
 During this work we inspected the influence of changing the evaluation of distance between a certain state to the goal state in the MM algorithm.
 The change was reflected in altering the nodes heuristic from front to end to front to front.
-The performance of the algorithm was measured by amount of expanded nodes, path length and running time (in ms).
+The performance of the algorithm was measured by amount of generated nodes, path length and running time (in ms).
-Our hypothesis was that in our method the akgorithm will find the optimal solution which expnading less nodes however its running time will be longer, due to additionl calculations.
+Our hypothesis was that in our method the algorithm will find the optimal solution which expnading less nodes however its running time will be longer, due to additionl calculations.

 ---